 Army Reserve & National Guard

 Active duty Soldiers (including USAR and ARNG on Title 10 orders for more than 30 consecutive days) qualify under routine eligibility.
-Contact your chain of command, AER officer, or click here to request assistance via EFT.
+Contact your chain of command or AER officer to request assistance.

 USAR and ARNG not on active duty for more than 30 consecutive days must carefully follow the process below.